 Most insurers either exclude ‘off piste’ skiing or insist that you are accompanied by a guide.
 At MPI Brokers we recognise the impracticality of this, because one can ski ‘off piste’ unwittingly and in certain circumstances it is possible to ski on a ‘pisted’ run that is designated ‘off piste’.
 So we do not exclude ‘off piste’ skiing – but, as with all insurance, we expect skiers to behave in a reasonable and sensible manner.

-An EHIC provides a limited amount of cover for emergency medical treatment in national hospitals overseas.
 There is no cover for repatriation, or personal liability, and many smaller overseas medical clinics don't accept it.
 If skiing, there is also no cover for 'extras' such as piste rescue.

 Yes, the Carte Neige does provide cover for piste rescue, and emergency medical costs, but there is limited repatriation cover and a very low sum insured for medical.
 Plus no Personal Liability cover.
 So it should work hand in hand with Ski Insurance.